 The museum can offer a range of sessions, including longer projects with Gifted and Talented students, during certain times of the year.

 The workshops outlined above can be tailored to meet the requirements of Key Stage 3 and 4 groups.
-We will also be running an engineering roadshow in partnership with BAE systems and RAF education as part of the HMS Alliance project.

 The Royal Navy Submarine Museum .
 Haslar Jetty Road .
 Gosport .
 Hampshire .
 PO12 2AS